rfo909/RForth/README.md

 ```

-Note that local variables are implemented as "inlines" in the assembler, and
+Note that local variables are implemented as defines in ACode.txt, and
-with code in ACode.txt which is pointed to by the default dictionary, for the
+with small blocks of "assembly" referred by the dictionary, for the same
-same functionality.
+functionality in Forth, at least until bothering making a better solution with
+custom named variables.

 Debugging
 ---------